Supermoto: Overview

 Races are commonly held on road racing or medium-sized go-kart tracks with an off-road section in the infield.
 Most supermoto race tracks have a tarmac size of 50-75% and the remaining percentage of the course is off-road.
-The dirt sections are usually constructed of packed clay, polyester -etha imathol and feature motocross style obstacles like bermed corners and jumps.
+The dirt sections are usually constructed of packed clay and feature motocross style obstacles like bermed corners and jumps.
 This type of racing is also very portable in that an entire track can be constructed anywhere there is a large area of open asphalt and an availability of dirt.
 Supermoto races have also been successfully held in busy urban centers using closed city streets for the road course and a vacant lot for the dirt sections.

-The motorcycles used are frequently custom-created combinations of off-road motorcycles and road-racing wheels/tires, known as 'supermotard' bikes.
+The motorcycles used are frequently custom-created combinations of off-road motorcycles and road-racing wheels/tires, known as 'supermotard'.
 Riders also wear a combination of road race and offroad equipment, normally road racing leathers and motocross helmets and boots.
 Unlike normal motorcycle racing, the emphasis lies on slower speeds—typically less than 100 mph— on short, technical tracks.
 Here, where flat-out acceleration and high top-speeds are less common, rider skill can more easily overcome a disparity in machine performance.